≡ Menu

 Here at IBUSA, what we’ve typically found when working with someone who has been diagnosed with a Fistula-in-Ano is that most of the top-rated life insurance companies aren’t going to be all that concerned about it provided that you aren’t suffering from frequent infections as a result of it and that you don’t seem to be suffering from any symptoms that are preventing you from being able to live a “normal” life (whatever that is).

-We wanted to take a moment to discuss what a Fistula-in-Ano is and highlight some of the most common symptoms so that we’ll know what a life insurance underwriter will be looking for should they choose to make this pre-existing medical condition a part of their decision-making process.
+When a life insurance underwriter does choose to consider a Fistula-in-Ano in determining a life insurance application, much of their decision-making process will be based on somewhat “subjective” information.
+This is why we wanted to take a moment to discuss what a Fistula-in-Ano is and highlight some of the most common symptoms so that we’ll know what a life insurance underwriter will be looking for should they choose to make this pre-existing medical condition a part of their decision-making process.

 Fistula-in-Ano Defined:

 A Fistula-in-Ano is a condition where an abnormal hollow cavity or canal connects to the primary opening inside the anal canal.
-This “connection” opens up a secondary opening in the perianal skin, which as the potential to cause a wide range of problems.
+This “connection” opens up a secondary opening in the perianal skin, which has the potential to cause a wide range of problems.

 Common symptoms may include: